guardian/recommendations/AWS-costs.md

 Unattached Elastic IP addresses costs money.
 You can find them using the trust advisor, or looking at your bills as they are free if they are attached (so in use).

 ### DynamoDB
-It’s very easy to overcommit the reserved capacity on this service.
-You should frequently review the reserved capacity of all your dynamodb tables.
+You should frequently review the reserved capacity of all your dynamodb tables to make sure it's not over-committed.
 The easiest way to do this is to select the Metric tab and check the Provisioned vs. Consumed write and read capacity graphs and use the Capacity tab to adjust the Provisioned capacity accordingly.
 Make sure the table capacity can handle traffic spikes.
 Use the time range on the graphs to see the past weeks usage.